 Subd.
-1. Professional Development Advisory Committee (PDAC).
+1. Advisory Staff Development Committee (ASDC).

-- 1.1 In accordance with Minnesota Statute 122A.60 the Board of Education will establish a 15-member PDAC.
-Membership on the PDAC will include: A teacher majority representing various grade levels, content areas and special education, non-teaching staff, parents and administrators. - 1.2 Members of the PDAC will serve two-year terms.
-The president of the Saint Paul Federation of Teachers or designee and the administrator responsible for professional development will automatically serve on the PDAC.
-The PDAC will elect a chair, maintain minutes, and establish subcommittees as needed.
-The PDAC will establish operating procedures as necessary. - 1.3 The PDAC will develop the district staff development plan, assist site staff development committees, and evaluate professional development efforts at sites.
+- 1.1 In accordance with M.S.
+122A.60 the Board of Education will establish a 15-member ASDC.
+Membership on the ASDC will include the president of the Saint Paul Federation of Teachers or designee, the district administrator responsible for professional development, six (6) teachers representing various grade levels, content areas, MLL, and special education, to be appointed by the President of the Federation, four (4) non-teaching staff and administrators to be appointed by the Superintendent, and three (3) parents to be appointed by mutual consent of the President of the Federation and Superintendent.
+In the event the parties are unable reach agreement on one or more of the parent appointees, the President of the Federation shall appoint two (2) of the parents and the Superintendent shall appoint one (1) of the parents. - 1.2 Members of the ASDC will serve two-year terms.
+The ASDC will be co-chaired by one SPFT member and one district administrator.
+The ASDC will maintain minutes, establish necessary operating procedures and establish subcommittees as needed. - 1.3 The ASDC will develop the district staff development plan, assist site staff development committees, and evaluate professional development efforts at sites.
 The district professional development plan will focus on improving student learning, be consistent with district outcomes and state statutes, focus on best practices, and continuous improvement toward achieving goals (listed in M.S.
 122A.60).
+In determining district-wide professional development offerings, the District will seek input from the ASCD.